TillMacher/EpiPrimerMiner/README.md

 # EpiPrimerMiner
-A pipeline designed to identify suitable eDNA primer targets from whole-genome bisulfite sequencing (WGBS) data
+A pipeline designed to identify suitable eDNA primer targets from whole-genome bisulfite sequencing (WGBS) data.

+Update are coming soon.